mckayb/website/README.md

 If you changed the name of the image when you built it, replace that too under `image.repository` and `image.tag`.

 Add the following line into your `/etc/hosts` file.
-Replace the ip with the result of running `minikube ip`.
 Replace the url with whatever you used for the `ingress.hosts` value.
 ```
-192.168.99.100 chart-example.local
+127.0.0.1 structuredrants.local
 ```

 Build the helm dependencies with: